✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Florence to truly savor the art and avoid the biggest crowds?
+When's the absolute best time to visit Florence to avoid the biggest crowds but still enjoy good weather?

 How many days do you need in Florence, Italy?